-A further issue is that, during the second stage debate on 16 November 2015, the Minister of Health, Social Services and Public Safety stated:
+On the other hand, during the second stage debate on 16 November 2015, the Minister of Health, Social Services and Public Safety stated:

-My Department believes that it will be essential for it also to produce a code of practice to ensure that guidance on the new transplantation policy proposed by the Bill is available for healthcare professionals, patients and their families - guidance that they can easily understand and apply at hospital level.
+My Department believes that it will be essential for it also to produce a code of practice to ensure that guidance on the new transplantation policy proposed by the Bill is available for healthcare professionals, patients and their families - guidance that they can easily understand and apply at hospital level.25

 It is therefore reasonably foreseeable that, if the Bill was enacted as introduced and the DHSSPS consequently needed to produce a code of practice, there would be associated costs to the DHSSPS.
-In the absence of further information at present, it is difficult to assess what costs would be incurred by the DHSSPS and the wider public
+In the absence of further information at present, it is difficult to assess what costs would be incurred by the DHSSPS and the wider public sector when writing a code of practice.
+If additional information is sought and secured, it would be necessary to revisit the Review of Bill Costs in this regard.